Social Security Childhood Disability Benefit May Be Available to Granddaughter

 - At the time you first became entitled to SS retirement benefits both of the child’s parents were either deceased or disabled.

 I also want to mention that the Childhood Disability Benefit (CDB) program also applies to grandchild’s benefits.
-That is, while ordinarily a dependent’s benefits end when the child reaches 18, (or if still in high school, 19), benefits may continue after that age if it is established that the child is disabled, unmarried, and if she is working her countable earnings are below the permissible limit.
+That is, while ordinarily, a dependent’s benefits end when the child reaches age 18, (or, if still in high school, 19), benefits may continue after that age if it is established that the child is disabled, unmarried, and if she is working, her countable earnings are below the permissible limit.